Rhus copallinum: Cultivation and uses

 The tree can be planted in a container or above-ground planter.
-It has been recommended for buffer strips around parking lots or for median strip plantings in the highway, and for land reclamation.
+It has been recommended for buffer strips around parking lots or for median strip plantings in the highway, as well as for land reclamation.
 Rhus copallinum can tolerate exposure to salt spray in maritime forests and coastal grasslands; it can grow in serpentine soil and shallow, rocky soil.
+Rhus copallinum tolerates soil pH ranging from 5.3 to 7.5, requires between 28 and 60 millimeters of water, and can survive a minimum temperature of -28 °F. There are male and female Rhus copallium shrubs: both are needed for reproduction.

 The tree grows in full sun or part shade.
 Soil tolerances include clay, loam, sand, slightly alkaline, acidic, and well-drained soil.
 Its drought tolerance is high.

 The somewhat sour berrylike fruits are edible and rich in vitamin A. They are eaten by wildlife and can be made into a lemonade-like drink.
 Additionally, deer browse the twigs of the species.
 The leaves make up part of the diets of captive Coquerel's sifakas (lemurs).